-'''

-Widget::operator=(const Widget& rhs) // u

-{

-delete pb; // s

-pb = new Bitmap(rhs.pb); // s

-return this; // s

-'''
+Widget::operator=(const Widget& rhs) // unsafe impl. of operator= { delete pb; // stop using current bitmap pb = new Bitmap(rhs.pb); // start using a copy of rhs's bitmap

+// see Item 10

 The self-assignment problem here is that inside operator=, this (the target of the assignment) and rhs could be the same object.
 When they are, the delete not only destroys the bitmap for the current object, it destroys the bitmap for rhs, too.
-At the end of the function, the Widget which should not have been changed by the assignment to self finds itself holding a pointer to a deleted object!
+At the end of the function, the Widget - which should not have been changed by the assignment to self - finds itself holding a pointer to a deleted object!